*There may be affiliate links throughout this post. Please refer to the disclaimer page for additional information.*

 1. Save Money Buying Groceries on Sale

-Bonus: regular couscous (not pearl couscous) is the quickest cooking grain I know of, so it could save you a bit of time if you’re in a hurry (re: hangry kids!).
+Bonus: regular couscous (not pearl couscous) is the quickest cooking grain I know of.
+So, if you’re in a hurry (re: hangry kids) it could save you a bit of time.

 For us, simply buying chicken, shrimp and couscous wisely saves roughly $21.40 per week ($3 on shrimp x 2 days, $4.50 on chicken thighs x 2 days, and $1.60 on couscous x 4 days) or $1,112.80 a year.